As a thirty-two-year-old virgin, I haven’t used sex as a weapon. Yet. But I soon will.

 This should not surprise us.
 Marriage at its exquisite peak of pleasure speaks powerfully the truth of covenant-keeping love between Christ and his church.
 And that love is the most powerful force in the world.
 It is not surprising then that Satan’s defeat, Christ’s glory, and our pleasure should come together in this undefiled marriage bed.

-Sex is not a weapon to use against your spouse; sex is a weapon to use against Satan.
-Why not glorify God, fight Satan, and delight in each other as often as possible?
-Sounds like a win-win to me.
+Sex is not a weapon to use against your spouse—or to use your spouse for.
+Sex is a weapon to use against Satan as you passionately and lovingly pursue your spouse.
+Why not glorify God, fight Satan, and delight in each other all at the same time?